Minivan: 2000s and 2010s

+From 2000 onward, several minivan manufacturers adopted boxier square-based exterior designs.
+Compared to the 1990s, minivans have also been positioned as more upmarket vehicles with available advanced equipment, including power doors and liftgate; seating that folded flat into the cabin floor, rear-view camera; parking sensors; DVD/VCR entertainment systems; and in-dash navigation (entertainment and navigation only offered on higher-end trims).
+However, the Quest and Sedona only echo these design changes in their third and second respective generations.
+At the same time, Chrysler introduced fold-flat seating in 2005 (under the trademark “Stow-n’-go”).

+Mazda's MPV did not feature power doors and was discontinued in 2017.

 Due to the market decline, North American sales of the Volkswagen Eurovan ceased in 2003.
-Ford exited the segment in 2006 when the Ford Freestar was canceled, Chrysler discontinued its short-wheelbase minivans in 2007, and General Motors exited the segment in 2009 with the cancellation of the Chevrolet Uplander.
+Ford exited the segment in 2006 when the Ford Freestar was canceled, Chrysler discontinued its short-wheelbase minivans in 2007, and General Motors left the market segment in 2009 with the cancellation of the Chevrolet Uplander.
 However, Volkswagen marketed the Volkswagen Routan (a rebadged Chrysler RT minivans) between 2009 and 2013.
 In 2010, Ford started importing the commercial-oriented Ford Transit Connect Wagon from Turkey.
-A similar vehicle, the Mercedes-Benz Metris entered the North American market in 2016.
+A similar vehicle, the Mercedes-Benz Metris, entered the North American market in 2016.

 The Kia Sedona, which was introduced for the 2002 model year, is notable for being the first minivan from a South Korean manufacturer in the region.
 For 2007, Kia also introduced the three-row Kia Rondo compact MPV, where it was prominently marketed as a crossover due to its small size and the use of hinged rear doors.

-Another compact MPV released to the market was the Mazda5 in 2012, which is a three-row vehicle with rear sliding doors.
+Another compact MPV released to the market was the Mazda5 in 2004, a three-row vehicle with rear sliding doors.
 Mazda claimed the model "does not fit into any traditional (North American) segmentation."
-The Ford C-Max was released for 2013 as a hybrid electric and battery electric compact MPV with sliding doors, although it did not offer third-row seating in North America.
+The Ford C-Max was released for 2013 as a hybrid electric and battery electric compact MPV with sliding doors.
+However, it did not offer third-row seating in North America.

 Europe

-In Europe, the classification is commonly known as "MPV" or "people carrier" and includes smaller vehicles with two-row seating.
+In Europe, the classification is commonly known as "MPV", "people carrier", or officially M-segment, and includes van-based vehicles and smaller vehicles with two-row seating.